gggeek/yet-another-waf-core/README.md

 # Yet Another Web API Firewall - core

-A php library for building Web API Firewalls - and other assorted http proxies.
+A PHP library for building Web API Firewalls - and other assorted HTTP Proxies.

 Primary finished-product targets are forward proxies for filtering the requests and responses of calls to HTTP APIs to only let through what you want to expose.